CLC3-GitFlow/CLC3-GitFlow/Usecases/Usecase2.md

 .. and **YOUR DOCKERHUB PASSWORD** in the Value field

 ## How to start the workflow
-You don't need to trigger the workflow.
-It will check every day if there is an update on the datasource and will do the workflow automatically.
-You can trigger it if you want by clicking on 'Actions' --> 'Download Dataset' --> 'Run workflow'.
-Only if the file was changed it will update the files on Github.
+Create a Pull-Request with changes to merge into the master branch.
+After merging the Pull-Request into master the workflow will start automatically and you can see the result on hub.docker.com/repository/docker/<DOCKERHUB USER>/app/tags.